Group Counseling & Support

 Rally Point: A Veterans Support Space

-A place for current and prior service members to process the challenges of the college experience as a non-traditional student.
+A place to discuss issues relevant to current and prior service members.
+These discussions may include processing the challenges of the college experience as a non-traditional student.

 - To join: Nothing is required in advance.
 Email [email protected] if you have questions.